 FVAP is transforming the power of the civil legal system and leveling the playing field for survivors of domestic violence.
 In many cases, survivors have also suffered financial abuse and cannot afford to appeal a trial court decision that puts them or their children in danger.
 At FVAP, we believe justice should be available to everyone, not just those who can afford it.
-We partner with pro bono attorneys from California’s top law firms and corporate legal teams to provide free, high-quality legal representation to survivors, giving them the best possible chance at success in their appeal.
-We win 74% of the affirmative appeals we bring to court on behalf of CA survivors — far above the statewide average of 20% — and 100% of appeals we defend.
+We partner with pro bono attorneys from California and Washington’s top law firms and corporate legal teams to provide free, high-quality legal representation to survivors, giving them the best possible chance at success in their appeal.
+We win 81% of the affirmative appeals we bring to court on behalf of survivors — far above the California statewide average of 21% — and 100% of appeals we defend.

 SOCIAL JUSTICE: Our work is in support of a fair and accessible legal system that promotes a just society.